rpashev/vue-journal-app/README.md

 # Journal App
 A responsive single page application allowing registered users to create and use personal journals.
-Regsitered users can peform all CRUD operations when it comes to their journals and the journal entries within them.
+Registered users can peform all CRUD operations when it comes to their journals and the journal entries within them.
 This app is built with the MEVN stack - Mongo/Express/Vue/Node.
 The landing page is a recreation of the landing page of [penzu.com](https://penzu.com/).

 Here you can find the **[REST API](https://github.com/rpashev/journal-app-REST)** that I have built for the app.
 > Live demo **[HERE](https://my-journal-rp.netlify.app/)**